ashley/REUSE/README.md

 ## Process ChangeDistiller and Entropy to Repos
+1. Be sure that TestChangeDistiller is has [codemining-treelm](msashleychen/codemining-treelm) and [ChangeDistiller](https://bitbucket.org/sealuzh/tools-changedistiller/wiki/Home) as maven dependencies.
-1. Run AnalyzeWork's main.
+2. Run AnalyzeWork's main from TestChangeDistiller.
 It will ask for two arguments (the repo path and whether you want to store changes).
 The repo path should be a directory of the repo.
 To store changes, enter true to add ChangeDistiller's output and entropy to each pull's info file.
-2. While the program runs, it should print change distiller information.
+3. While the program runs, it should print change distiller information.
-3. To check if the program succeed, check any pull info.txt file for additional info.
+4. To check if the program succeed, check any pull info.txt file for additional info.

 ## Generate ARFF File
 1. Make sure all repos in the Repos folder have been processed with AnalyzeWork.